Skip to content

 · 8 min read · SV Contractors Team

-The best return on investment project is not always the flashiest remodel.
+The best return-on-investment project is not always the flashiest remodel.
 In Sacramento, ROI often comes from fixing visible risk, improving comfort, and choosing upgrades buyers can understand quickly.

 A homeowner in Roseville preparing to sell may think a full kitchen remodel is the obvious move.
 But if the roof is near end of life, the HVAC is struggling, and the exterior paint is failing, buyers may discount the house before they ever admire the counters.
 ROI starts with the work that removes objections.